Deep Brain Stimulation: What I Have Learned

 Deciding on the hospital

 Next, I had to decide where to have the surgery.
 I wanted an experienced team working with me.
-I visited the Movement Disorder Clinic at the National Institutes of Health (NIH) a few years ago to get a second opinion on my treatment plan for Parkinson’s (they will assess anyone with PD at no expense and give them feedback on their treatment plan.)
+I visited the Movement Disorder Clinic at the National Institutes of Health (NIH) a few years ago to get a second opinion on my treatment plan for Parkinson’s.

-I was impressed with the team at NIH and when they told me they offering clinical trials for DBS, I decided to have my surgery there despite the fact that it meant I had to do a lot of traveling (I live in Missouri and the clinic is in Bethesda, MD.)
+I was impressed with the team at NIH, and when they told me they offered clinical trials for DBS, I decided to have my surgery there despite the fact that it meant I had to do a lot of traveling (I live in Missouri and the clinic is in Maryland.)

 Of all the decisions I had to make this one is perhaps one of the most important considering the type of surgery and the risks involved.